 If indoor HVAC and electrical components are in working order, your next step is to check your outdoor unit.
 First, check to make sure your unit isn’t frozen.
 If you notice any ice, turn it off.
 Next, make sure the filter and supply vents are open and free from obstructions by at least three feet.
 Sometimes yard waste or debris from storms or wind activity obstructs airflow or gets inside the compressor box.

-Call the Experienced HVAC Repair Pros – Hoover in Clinton Township & Detroit, MI
+Call the Experienced HVAC Repair Pros – Hoover in Clinton Township & Troy, MI

 If none of the HVAC repair tips remedied your heating or cooling issue, then call Hoover Electric, Plumbing, Heating & Cooling.
 Our expert certified HVAC repair technicians inspect the entire system, diagnose any serious issues, and make an HVAC repair if needed.
 Our team services and repairs all brands of heating and air equipment.